 I couldn’t do this without Levi.
 He is the younger brother I didn’t have growing up but would consider him one of my best friends.
 We can’t be more opposite on paper but share a lot of the same interests and passions and both have lost our fathers way too soon.
 He is a wordsmith and a poet, which are two titles that no one would ever give me.
 He also has been a big part of this journey with me and more familiar with a lot of these things, so I asked him to help bring this project to life.

 With his help we came out with some categories to try and organize these thoughts.
 The five categories are:

 In each category, you will find between five to eight entries that seem to fit inside.
 Each Tuesday I will share the long form entry on my website, along with a video that will be lighter or shorter.
 A lot of the entries are long and my thought with some of the videos I would unpack a story or two or give a highlight or overview from the post.
 Throughout the week I will share some other clips throughout the World Wide Web from the journal entry and also make it available as a podcast, Youtube video, Facebook and can even post on myspace (if I can find my log in).

 At the end of the year, or once we have edited all the entries, I will put this all together in a book and put a bow on season 1.

 There may or may not be a season 2.
 I don’t want to get too far ahead of myself as I told you this year was about reflecting and looking back, not jumping ahead.

 There you have it.

 That is Craig Brain.

-Coming Summer of 2019, the Craig Brain book.
+Available Now, the Craig Brain book.

 An invitation to Discover and Wrestle With and Alongside a Man Who is Doing the Same.